Mac Thornberry: Agriculture and farm bill

-Thornberry has pressed the house to pass a farm bill every five years in order to give farmers and ranchers more stability.
+Thornberry pressed the House to pass a farm bill every five years in order to give farmers and ranchers more stability.
 In 2013 he voted for the five-year Farm Bill, which included annual cuts of $2 billion from food stamps, which would have been the largest change to food policy since 1996.
 The House did not pass the bill.

 Smith-Mundt Modernization Act of 2012

-In 2012 Thornberry introduced the Smith-Mundt Modernation Act of 2012 to amend the 1948 Smith-Mundt Act prohibiting the domestic dissemination of propaganda produced for foreign audiences.
+In 2012 Thornberry introduced the Smith-Mundt Modernization Act of 2012 to amend the 1948 Smith-Mundt Act prohibiting the domestic dissemination of propaganda produced for domestic audiences, Americans.

 Energy and climate change

 In 2013 Thornberry introduced H.R.
 2081, legislation to encourage production of all forms of domestic energy, including oil and gas, nuclear, and alternative energy and fuels.

-Thornberry has voted to open the Outer Continental Shelf to oil drilling.
-He has voted to bar the EPA from regulating greenhouse gases.
-He has voted against tax credits for renewable electricity.
+Thornberry voted to open the Outer Continental Shelf to oil drilling.
+He voted to bar the EPA from regulating greenhouse gases, and voted against tax credits for renewable electricity.

-In July 2015, the President signed highway funding extension legislation into law.
+In July 2015, President Obama signed highway funding extension legislation into law.
 It included a provision based on a liquefied natural gas (LNG) excise tax bill, H.R.
 905, that Thornberry introduced with Rep. John Larson (D-CT).
 The federal excise tax on LNG and diesel has been set at 24.3 cents per gallon.
 Because it takes 1.7 gallons of LNG to produce the same amount of energy as a gallon of diesel fuel, LNG is being taxed 70 percent higher than diesel.
-The new law "levels the playing field" by applying the excise tax to LNG and diesel based on the amount of energy each produces, which is how it is applied to Compressed Natural Gas and gasoline.
+The new law "levels the playing field" by applying the excise tax to LNG and diesel based on the amount of energy each produces, which is how it is applied to compressed natural gas and gasoline.

-Defense Reform
+Defense reform

 "In 2013, Thornberry led a long term effort to reform the Pentagon's acquisition programs.
 In 2016, he set acquisition reform as a key feature of the annual defense spending bill, including steps such as more experimentation with technology, encouragement of competition and clarification of intellectual property rights of Pentagon contractors."